usetero/docs/docs/writing.md

 **Corporate speak** - "Leverage our platform to empower your teams" → "Use Tero to reduce observability costs"

+**Defensive posturing** - "This isn't like other vendors" or "We're not just another tool".
+Don't position against others, just explain what you do.

 **Unnecessary qualifiers** - "arguably", "potentially", "relatively", "somewhat" - These add noise.

 **Throat-clearing** - "Moreover", "Furthermore", "Additionally" - Just make your next point.

 **Excessive bolding** - When everything is bold, nothing is.
 Let the ideas carry weight.

-**Self-congratulation** - Don't tell readers something is "thoughtful" or "powerful".
+**Self-congratulation** - Don't tell readers something is "thoughtful" or "powerful" or "not a checkbox exercise".
 Show them through clear explanation.
+Let the work speak.

 ### Writing for Different Doc Types